UM-Bridge/umbridge/README.md

 ### C++ server

+The c++ server abstraction is part of the HTTPComm.h header-only library.
+Note that it has some header-only dependencies by itself in addition to the Eigen library.

 In order to provide a model via HTTP, it first needs to be defined by inheriting from ShallowModPiece.
 Input and output sizes are defined in the ShallowModPiece constructor, by means of vectors.
 Each of these size vectors define how many input/output vectors there will be, and the size vector entries define the dimension of each input/output vector.
 The actual model evaluation is then defined in the Evaluate method.

 ```